rtubelleza/marimo-themes/README.md

 ## Roadmap

+-   [ ] implement this repo as a CLI tool
 -   [ ] improve the sample notebook
 -   [ ] write a program to automatically take a screenshot of the sample notebook with the given css file